 There are at least 5 versions of Dragon Medical software for North American English.

 There are Dragon 360 products deployed in hospitals and clinics with over 25 physicians.
 We do not sell Dragon to these accounts.
 Before September 2011, Dragon Medical Enterprise, Dragon Medical and Dragon Medical Small Practice were delivered with multiple packaging, license, and maintenance options.
-Sale of these products ended in September 2011.
+Sale of these products to practices with fewer than 25 physicians ended in September 2011.

 In some medical applications, use of Dragon NaturallySpeaking can be appropriate.
 These are typically non-clinical applications as may be encountered in research, patient communications, insurance, etc.